How our values saved our ass

 Once you’ve defined your values and vision, you have to do much more than just print them out and stick them on the wall.
 The magic sauce for having a vivid culture is authenticity.
 If you talk the talk, you need to walk the walk.
 No compromises allowed.
 And that gets challenging.
 If you take it seriously, culture is not a result or part of your strategy, it is your strategy.

-Today we have over 160 employees, a revenue of 1,000 percent, and more than 1,100 paying customers.
+Today we have over 160 employees, a revenue growth of 1,000 percent, and more than 1,100 paying customers.
 Within six weeks of our Christmas meltdown, we managed to fix things; and a few weeks later, VC companies queued up to invest.

 In every organization there is a culture from day one, whether it’s the one you want or not.
 A culture starts by itself with the first people who join your team.
 To change it takes serious investment and management attention.
 And since your culture is anyways evolving, it’s best to cultivate it.
 It lays the foundation for great people to join, for the best ones to stay, and for customers and investors to trust in you and use your product.